-Drains can become clogged for many different reasons, but in restaurants there are two common causes.
-The first is that your drains will be used to dispose of garbage and other waste, and the second most common issue is a buildup of grease.
+Drains can become clogged for many different reasons, but in restaurants, there are two common causes.
+The first is that your drains will be used to dispose of garbage and other waste, and the second most common issue is a build-up of grease.
 Your plumbing system isn’t designed to flush away food and grease, as these things can get stuck in bends and stick to the sides of your pipes, which is how blockages occur.

-While training your employees about proper waste disposal is a good place to start, you will not be able to eliminate these issues completely as pieces of food and some grease will inevitably find its way down the drain.
+While training your employees about proper waste disposal is a good place to start, you will not be able to eliminate these issues completely as pieces of food and some grease will inevitably find their way down the drain.
 A small amount of flushed waste may not seem like a big issue, but over time this can build up into something that could give your restaurant big problems.

 Why You Need Regular Help

 You need your drains to flow properly to do everything easily, from cooking to cleaning your dishes.
 But, as a restaurant owner, drain maintenance should not be allowed to distract you from your core task of providing good food.
 This dirty work is always best left to experienced plumbers.
-These professionals can keep your drains clear, and reduce the potential for more serious issues which may even lead to temporarily suspension of service.
+These professionals can keep your drains clear, and reduce the potential for more serious issues which may even lead to the temporary suspension of service.

 Even if your drains are working correctly, you may still notice foul odors coming from them.
 This is likely caused by waste inside your drain pipes breaking down, and the smell may indicate an accumulation of harmful bacteria.
 Once you notice these unpleasant smells, get your pipes checked and cleaned at once to prevent the odor from worsening or waste inside pipes progressing into clogs.